-We may not be successful in obtaining or maintaining necessary rights for our development pipeline through acquisitions and in-licenses.\
+We may not be successful in obtaining or maintaining necessary rights for our development pipeline through acquisitions and in-licenses.

-Presently we have rights to intellectual property to develop tipifarnib in all fields other than virology, including patents and patent applications we exclusively licensed from Janssen, as well as exclusive worldwide licenses for all therapeutic indications for certain compounds in our other programs, including in our menin-MLL program.
+Presently we have rights to intellectual property under an exclusive license from Janssen, to develop tipifarnib in all fields other than virology, and an exclusive worldwide license from Memorial Sloan Kettering Cancer Center to a patent family pertaining to a method of use of tipifarnib, as well as an exclusive worldwide license for all therapeutic indications for certain compounds in our other programs, including in our menin-MLL program.
 Because our programs may involve additional product candidates that may require the use of proprietary rights held by third parties, the growth of our business may depend in part on our ability to acquire, in-license or use these proprietary rights.
 Additionally, a companion diagnostic may require that we or a third-party collaborator developing the diagnostic acquire proprietary rights held by third parties, which may not be available.
 We may be unable to acquire or in-license any compositions, methods of use, or other third-party intellectual property rights from third parties that we identify.
 The licensing and acquisition of third-party intellectual property rights is a competitive area, and a number of more established companies are also pursuing strategies to license or acquire third-party intellectual property rights that we may consider attractive.
 These established companies may have a competitive advantage over us due to their size, cash resources and greater clinical development and commercialization capabilities.